CLAT 2024 - Check Exam Date (Dec), and Latest News

 • Blue or Black Ballpoint Pen

-Post the written exam, the applicants are screened based on their CLAT score and called for the counselling round by the institutes they indicated in their choice in the online form.
-Through this counselling process, candidates can secure admission in UG and PG programmes offered by different National Law Universities.
-A total of 4 merit lists are released.
-Aspirants who do not make it to the first merit list have to wait for the second merit list.
+After the written exam, applicants are evaluated based on their CLAT score and subsequently invited for the counselling round by the institutes they selected in the online form.
+This counselling process allows candidates to secure admission in the undergraduate and postgraduate programs offered by various National Law Universities.
+Four merit lists are published in total, with aspiring candidates who do not make it to the first list having to await the release of the second list.

 Admissions to India's coveted National Law Universities are based on CLAT scores only.
 Therefore, you need to clear the cut-offs to get into your dream institute.
 So, it is essential to score well in each test section.